RowanGray472/music-blog/README.md

 # music-blog

-This repo will store the backend code for my music blog website that I'm going to try to build.
-Hope it goes well!
+This repo stores all the code for my music blog.
+I wrote and deployed it myself using Flask and Heroku.
+Check out the blog [here!](https://rho-does-music-44faeb1a9466.herokuapp.com/)